 I first started doing the Whole Life Challenge in 2012.
 Having completed several challenges so far – and now being an ambassador for the challenge and a captain for one of the official teams – I can vouch for what an incredible life-changing experience it can be.
 While it is not a weight loss challenge, many people lose weight while participating mainly because it forces us to take a closer look at our habits on a daily basis.
+More important than weight loss, though, is the adoption of overall healthy habits such as sleeping more/better, drinking more water, being mindful of your movement.
 Being held accountable each day for the choices we make definitely makes you more conscious of how you spend your time and how you fuel your body.

 So what exactly is the Whole Life Challenge?
 Well, sometimes it’s easier to clarify what the Whole Life Challenge isn’t before getting into what it is …